moritzstadler/acvi-med/ANNOTATION.md

 ## Adding libraries

 Some plugins need additional data to run.
-You need to perform all steps presented below or otherwise the annotion of your VCF file cannot be completed.
+You need to perform all steps presented below or otherwise the annotation of your VCF file cannot be completed.

 Start by creating a directory for the data needed by the plugins in your ``vep_data`` directory.
 <pre><code>mkdir $HOME/vep_data/libs/</code></pre>